If you’re selling or refinancing a home, a home appraisal is just part of the deal. And it’s one part that you can very easily influence.

 If You Want to Increase Your Home’s Value Before Appraisal, Don’t Do This

-Pat Tasker, who is among the top 5% of agents in Milwaukee, Wisc., assumed her clients knew how to prepare for an appraiser’s arrival and what they could do to increase home value for appraisal.
+Pat Tasker, a Milwaukee, WI real estate agent with over 31 years experience, assumed her clients knew how to prepare for an appraiser’s arrival and what they could do to increase home value for appraisal.
 Hmmm.
 Not so much.

 When she arrived on site to let the appraiser into her clients’ home, she couldn’t believe her eyes.